rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 Type: free form (optional)

-### How much money do you receive for your Rust Project contributions per year?
+### How much money do you receive for your Rust Project contributions?

-Estimate your average **yearly** income that is specifically being paid for your Rust Project contributions.
+Estimate your average **hourly** income that is specifically being paid for your Rust Project contributions.

 Please provide the value as an integer in $USD (US Dollars).